aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

     15. Submit
         >Monitor the "Stack instances" (Individual account status) and Operations (Overall) tabs to determine when the deploy is completed.

-    **Deploy the IAM-ProwlerExecRole.yaml CFT template to the AWS Org management account (root) via a stack:**
+3. Deploy the IAM cross account role to the AWS organization management account (IAM-ProwlerExecRole.yaml)
     >Note: This deployment is direct to the management account as the StackSet deployed previously does not include the management account.
     1. Open the CloudFormation console
     2. Create Stack -\> With new resources